 The Paris-based International Council of Monuments and Sites (ICOMOS), which advises UNESCO on World Heritage Sites, has urged the Maharashtra government to undertake urgent conservation of the building.
 In response, the state government has clarified that “all proposals for alterations or modifications of cess buildings shall be presented to the Heritage Conservation Committee”.
 However, no action seems to have been taken to date.

-The latest is the intervention of the Bombay High Court.
+There was an intervention by the Bombay High Court in 2019.
 In April 2019, the court ordered that the building be evacuated and also asked the Civil Engineering Department of the Indian Institute of Technology-Bombay to conduct a structural audit on it.
-We hope that this recent move by the court finally propels its stakeholders into action.
 Noted conservation architect Vikas Dilawari told Live History India, “If conservation can work here, all conservationists in India have a bright future.”

 Watson’s Hotel is intrinsically connected to the city of Mumbai and its evolution from a trading port to a commercial hub, and a grand city.
 Without the Lumiere brothers and their first screening, there might not have been a Dadasaheb Phalke, and without Watson’s Hotel to inspire, modern skyscrapers may have not dotted so many skylines.

 This building must be saved.

 When his dream as an Indian revolutionary died, Dr Pandurang Khankhoje led a revolution of a different kind.
 This freedom fighter from rural Maharashtra kickstarted an agricultural revolution in Mexico, setting the stage for Green Revolutions that followed

 Get access to weekly Live events, experiences and an exclusive repository of films, articles and books